FireDroX/BlazeandCaves_Addon_Pack/README.md

    - Copy the contents of the `data/` folder from this addon.
    - Paste them into the `data/` folder of your BlazeandCaves Advancements Pack installation.
-   - Make sure not to overwrite any existing files unless explicitly desired.
+   - Make sure not to overwrite any existing files unless updated addon files.

 4. **Load the World**: Launch your Minecraft world with the modified pack.
 The new advancements and features should now be available.